lordcirth/minetest-wireless/README.md

 wireless digilines mod.
 No compilation needed.
-I recommend that you drop this folder into games/minetest_game/mods/minetest-mod-digilines, and rename it to just "wireless" .
+Drop this folder into games/minetest_game/mods/ and rename it to just "wireless" .
 Depends upon whole mesecons, digilines modpacks.
 Crafting recipes can be found at the end of init.lua .